-Discount rate:

-Pre-2030: The pre-retirement discount rate is the market implied fixed interest gilt yield curve plus
+Discount rate: Pre-2030: The pre-retirement discount rate is the market implied fixed interest gilt yield curve plus 1% p.a.

-1% p.a.

 Post-2030: The post-retirement discount rate is market implied fixed interest gilt yield curve.
 Inflation: Implied inflation from swaps market curves.

-Pension The Scheme Rules include provision for increases in line with RPI price inflation up to a increases: maximum of 5% and a minimum of 0% each year, to pensions in excess of GMP.
+Pension increases: The Scheme Rules include provision for increases in line with RPI price inflation up to a maximum of 5% and a minimum of 0% each year, to pensions in excess of GMP.
 For the actuarial valuation as at 31 March 2022 these increases are assumed to follow the assumed rate of price inflation adjusted to allow for the cap and floor.

-Mortality: Base tables

-The mortality base tables are a suite of bespoke assumptions which reflect the characteristics of the Scheme's membership.
+Mortality: Base tables The mortality base tables are a suite of bespoke assumptions which reflect the characteristics of the Scheme's membership.
 They make allowance for observed variations in mortality according to age, gender reason for retirement (illness or normal health), pension amount, salary, postcode based lifestyle group.
 The assumptions adopted vary according to the characteristics of each individual member.

-Future improvements

-Future improvements in longevity will be assumed to be in line with the CMI 2021 model with no weighting on 2020 or 2021 data, initial addition to improvements of $\pm 0.3\%$ p.a. and long term rate of improvement of 1.5% p.a. tapering to 0% p.a. over ages 85 to 110.

-GMP An estimate of 0.2% of liabilities has been allowed for to reflect the expected impact of equalisation: GMP equalisation
+Future improvements Future improvements in longevity will be assumed to be in line with the CMI 2021 model with no weighting on 2020 or 2021 data, initial addition to improvements of +0.3% p.a. and long term rate of improvement of 1.5% p.a. tapering to 0% p.a. over ages 85 to 110.
+GMP equalisation: An estimate of 0.2% of liabilities has been allowed for to reflect the expected impact of GMP equalisation Lisa Deas Fellow of the Inst Hymans Robertso 27 September 20

-Lisa Deas

-Fellow of the Institute and Faculty of Actuaries Hymans Robertson LLP 27 September 2022